Chinese New Year Taboos

 2. Don’t put on old clothes:

-On the first day of Lunar Year, a whole family wears new clothes, socks and shoes, making a fresh start to welcome the coming year.
+On the first day of the Lunar Year, the whole family wears new clothes, socks and shoes to make a fresh start to welcome the coming year.
+However, wearing red is a good idea for enhancing the atmosphere of the festival.

-3. Don’t use scissors or needles on the first three days, otherwise, it is bad luck for the entire coming year.
+People believe that using scissors or needles in the first three days may bring bad luck for the entire coming year.

-Avoid breaking stuff or else it will incur misfortune.
-If someone breaks a dish carelessly, quickly say "Peace for all time", and the bad luck will turn to good luck.
+People believe that breaking things like mirrors, bowls, or porcelain items will bring bad fortune in the new year.
+If someone breaks a dish carelessly, quickly say “Sui sui ping an” (In English, it's "Peace for all time"), and the bad luck will turn into good luck.

 This is because the Chinese word for “hair” is a homonym to “wealth”, and people think it is miserable to wash wealth away at the beginning.

 It is thought that doing so may disrupt one's financial luck during the festive season.
-People typically choose to cut their hair on the second day of the second lunar month, known as "Longtaitou" in Chinese culture.
+People usually clean hair before new year and choose to cut their hair on the second day of the second lunar month, known as "Longtaitou" in Chinese culture.

-It is believed that sweeping and taking out of garbage may dump out good fortune by accident.
+It is believed that sweeping and taking out garbage may accidentally sweep away good fortune.
 Therefore, people clean the floor from outside to inside.
+Setting off firecrackers from outside to inside also symbolizes good luck entering the home.

 Food Taboos: